GMOD/jbrowse-components/website/docs/faq.md

 - Interactively edit the configuration using the GUI
 - Circular, dotplot, stacked synteny views
 - SV inspector, that gives spreadsheet and circos overview of data in a single view
+- Linear genome view can be reverse complemented

 #### Can the linear genome view be reverse complemented